-- 28. GRECO recommended to provide further guidance on the reporting and valuation of in-kind contributions to political parties. - 29.
-It is recalled that this recommendation was not implemented in the Sixth Interim Compliance Report.
-A political agreement between the Government coalition and the opposition aimed at enhancing transparency of party funding provided for the development of guidelines clarifying the existing regulations in respect of various forms of contributions, including in-kind contributions, which were reportedly being prepared.
+- 29. GRECO recommended to provide further guidance on the reporting and valuation of in-kind contributions to political parties. - 30.
+It is recalled that this recommendation was partly implemented in the Second Compliance report.
+A political agreement between the Government coalition and the opposition aimed at enhancing transparency of party funding provided for the development of guidelines clarifying the existing